SolidGuides.com may get a commission when you buy through links on our website. Read More.

-This watch is feature packed with a shock-resistant mineral glass crystal.
+This watch is feature-packed with a shock-resistant mineral glass crystal.
 It comes with a digital compass, stopwatch, a thermometer, and we are just scratching the surface.
 There’s nearly every feature you want in a high-end tactical watch in the G-Shock GG-1000-1A5CR.

 For a little more, you can get your hands on the Garmin Tactix Bravo.
 Apart from having GPS, barometer, altimeter, and a 3-axis compass, this watch can also connect over Wi-Fi to help sync data and update its software.

 Casio is the brand to beat in military-grade watches.
-With the entry of the G-Shock approximately 38 years ago, other companies are still to catch up.
+With the entry of the G-Shock approximately 38 years ago, other companies are still trying to catch up.
 The G-Shock Men’s GG-1000-1A5CR is a watch designed to stand up to the most extreme situations.
 From extreme cold, heat, water to vast depths, sludge, mud, and anything else that the field has in store for you.

 Its classic Mudmaster Silhouette is a reminiscence of the ruggedness only a G-Shock can provide.
-It uses a cylinder-type guard structure to protect the buttons from mud.
+It uses a cylinder-type guard structure to protect the buttons from the mud.
 It has gaskets for cylinders and shafts that prevent dust and mud from entering the watch.
-Not to mention it is water resistant to 200 meters.
+Not to mention it is water-resistant to 200 meters.
 It can be of use for most types of water activities from snorkeling to surfing and swimming.

-Its resin and stainless-steel case is a massive 56.2 mm wide.
+Its resin and stainless-steel case is 56.2 mm wide.
 It’s a chunky timepiece, and only those with large wrists will appreciate how it sits on the wrist.
 And with equally large Arabic numerals plus the LED illuminator, it is super easy to read and navigate its advanced features.